Benedictine University at Mesa Opens First Residence Hall

 News Editor

 On Tuesday, February 7, the Mesa campus turned a former hotel into its first residence hall.
-The Alhambra Hotel is located at 43 S. MacDonald Street in Arizona.
+The Alhambra Hotel is located at 43 S. MacDonald Street in Arizona according to a press release from the university.

-“We took a beautiful landmark that is at the heart of downtown Mesa and made a great thing happen,” University President Michael S. Brophy comments on the grand opening.
+“We took a beautiful landmark that is at the heart of downtown Mesa and made a great thing happen,” said university Presi

 The renovation project cost $3.3 million and turned what was once a transient hotel into single- and double-room suites.
 The building comes with study areas, lounges, a café, kitchens, laundry and exercise rooms, an outdoor commons area, patio space and parking.
 The new facility can house up to 53 students, but with a second phase buildout, it will house roughly 10 more students.
 Nearly 100 people attended the dedication and ribbon-cutting, including students, faculty, staff, city officials, property developers and members of the general public.